HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 This strongly suggests that marketing and analytics providers are a common source of these async/defer scripts being dynamically injected into the page.

+{# TODO Why does this strongly suggest this?
+Is it the fact that they are obviously dynamically inserted?
+Is it only marketing and analytics providers that prodominately using dynamically inserted script tags like this? #}

 {{ figure_markup(
   content="2.6%",
   caption="Percent of requests using the `async` and `defer` attribute together.",